skiadas/WebAppsCourse/notes/events_timers.md

 ### The Event Loop

-Javascript follows a simple concurency model, based on an "event loop":
+Javascript follows a simple concurrency model, based on an "event loop":

 - There is a *queue* of "messages".
 - When an "event" occurs and a handler was registered for it, a message is added to the queue.
 These events could have come from a UI interaction, from a page loading, or programmatically via the timers we will discuss in a moment.